How to Use Android Memory Protection to Defeat Memory Editing in Android apps

 Using Appdome Android Memory Protection, Android mobile app and game developers can protect the data stored in RAM by protecting the data while the app is being used.
 Android Memory Protection secures app-specific data stored in the application’s memory during runtime.
 This prevents malicious actors from accessing or attempting to modify the application’s memory in order to perform malicious actions such as cheating in games, stealing user information, or modifying mobile app functionality, logic or behavior while the app is being used.

 In order to function, every mobile app needs to store many different kinds of data in memory (RAM) while the application is being used.
 This can include user data, strings including credentials, passwords, or keys, and other application-specific data, such as mobile game values, scores, in-app purchase data and more.
 Cybercriminals often target a running application’s memory and attempt to harvest, access or modify data while it is transiently stored in memory, for example by dumping the application memory while the data is in use.
 The sensitive memory might be saved to disk, stored in a core dump, or remain uncleared if the application crashes, or if the programmer does not properly clear the memory before freeing it.

-Blocking memory editing on Android apps by Using Appdome
+Block memory editing on Android apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Block memory editing without an SDK or gateway:

 Upload an app to Appdome’s Mobile App Security Build System

 Android Memory Protection Compatible With: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps